Grep-Juub/bsyncgcs/README.md

 - **Scalable Architecture**: Deploy the solution on an AWS EKS cluster, allowing for horizontal scaling based on workload.

 By implementing BsyncGcs, we achieved a high-throughput migration process, significantly reducing the total time required for the data transfer.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-**Note:** Replace placeholder values in the example scripts and configuration sections with your actual AWS and GCS settings before running the application.